What is an endpoint

 Transition through Microservice Gateway

-Thanks to this feature, you can define, in each endpoint, which route is going to pass through Microservice Gateway.
+Thanks to this feature, you can define, in all endpoints of type CRUD or Microservice, which route is going to pass through Microservice Gateway.

-This card is equipped with a flag that, if you are enabled, allows to force the endpoint that you are editing to pass through the Microservice Gateway:
+This card is equipped with a flag that, if enabled, allows to force the endpoint that you are editing to pass through the Microservice Gateway:

-Request: If your endpoint uses content-type: application/json in requests, check "Support only JSON format" on request, otherwise uncheck it.
-If this is unchecked, you won't be able to access the request body from decorators, if set.
+Request: If your endpoint uses content-type: application/json in requests, enable "Support only JSON format on request" flag.
+If this flag is disabled, you won't be able to access the request body from decorators, if set.

-Response: If your endpoint uses content-type: application/json in response, check "Support only JSON format" on response, otherwise uncheck it.
-If this is unchecked, you won't be able to access the response body from the POST decorators, if set.
+Response: If your endpoint uses content-type: application/json in responses, check "Support only JSON format on response" flag.
+If this flag is disabled, you won't be able to access the response body from the POST decorators, if set.

 If your project has the microservice-gateway disabled, the configuration of the transition through Microservice Gateway is skipped.